 Each financial assessment is based on your individual circumstances.
 To determine what this is, we will look at:

-The treatment of private/occupational pensions, welfare benefits and property is explained in more detail in the following sections.
+The treatment of private/occupational pensions, welfare benefits, and property is explained in more detail in the following sections.

 Private/occupational pensions will be treated as income and taken into account in the financial assessment of your weekly contribution, as is your state retirement pension.
-However 50% of any occupational or private pension paid to a married person will be disregarded provided it is paid over to the spouse remaining in the family home.
+However, if you are part of a couple, 50% of any private or occupational pension will be disregarded, provided it is paid over to your spouse/partner who is remaining in the family home.

-Your home will normally be included as part of your capital in your financial assessment unless you qualify for a property disregard (see below).Situation 1
+Your home will normally be included as part of your capital in your financial assessment, unless you qualify for a property disregard (see below).

 There are circumstances where the value of your home will be disregarded in your financial assessment:

 If someone else lives in the property, its value will be disregarded if that person is:

 The council has some limited discretion in special circumstances to disregard the value of your home, when it considers it reasonable to do so.
 This power has to be balanced with the need to ensure that people with assets, are not maintained at public expense.
 It may be reasonable, for example, to disregard the property when a person who lives there gave up their own home some time ago to look after you, and now has nowhere else to live.
 Each case will be considered individually and the final decision will be made through a panel process.

 If you have been assessed as needing a permanent placement in a care home, and your financial assessment shows that you would be responsible for the full weekly fees, because the value of your home means that you have more than £23,250 in savings/capital.
 You can then apply to have the value of your home disregarded for the first 12 weeks of the placement.
 This is to give you time either to sell your home, or to raise the money you need to pay for the care in other ways.